yungyuc/ynote/nsd/schedule/24sp_nycu/schedule24sp.rst

 The course requests you to find a topic to code for.
 Because most people are not familiar with numerical software, it may be difficult.
-I work with the `sciwork community <https://sciwork.dev>`__ to let you obtain additional help from the community.
-Please join the discord server https://discord.gg/6MAkFrD and follow the rules.
+I work with the `sciwork community <https://sciwork.dev>`__ to help you.
+Please join the discord server https://discord.gg/tZsUnx4XmB and follow the rules.
 (If you simply want to make friends who code, welcome too.)

 The project proposal should be submit through the homework repository https://github.com/yungyuc/nsdhw_24sp.